 Recommended Wireless Hardware¶

-A variety of wireless cards are supported in FreeBSD 11.3-STABLE@r357046, and pfSense® includes support for every card supported by FreeBSD.
+A variety of wireless cards are supported in FreeBSD 14.0-CURRENT@0c59e0b4e581, and pfSense® software includes support for every card supported by FreeBSD.
 Some have better support than others.
-Most pfSense developers work with Atheros hardware, so it tends to be the most recommended hardware.
-Many have success with other cards as well, and Ralink is another popular choice.
+Most development of wireless features on pfSense software uses Atheros hardware, so they are the most likely to work.
+Users have reported success with other cards as well, with Ralink being another popular choice.

 Wireless cards from big name vendors¶